kchamp45/StoneSoup2/README.md

 * I want to find soups.
 * I want to determine the soup's ingredients before deciding to try it out (for example, I may have food restrictions or preferences).
 * I want to get the recipe for the soup.
+* I want an image of the soup.
+* I want my account to be secured.

 ## Specs